The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 November 17, 18 – Leonids Meteor Shower.

 The Leonids produce an average of 10 to 15 meteors per hour at their peak.
-About once every 33 years, the Leonids brings a great meteor storm can occur with hundreds and hundreds of meteors per hour.
+About once every 33 years, the Leonids bring a great meteor storm that can occur with hundreds and hundreds of meteors per hour.
 This peak last occurred in 2001.
-The Leonids are produced by dust left behind by comet Tempel-Tuttle.
+Dust left behind by comet Tempel-Tuttle produces the Leonids.
 The Leonids shower runs annually from November 6-30 and will peak on the night of the 17th and the morning of the 18th.
-This year, the last quarter Moon will wash out all but the brighter meteors, but the Leonids can be unpredictable, so there’s always a good chance for a good show.
+This year, light from a waning gibbous Moon will wash out all but the brighter meteors, but the Leonids can be unpredictable, so there's always a good chance for a good show.
 Meteors will radiate from the constellation Leo but can appear anywhere in the sky.

 Geminids Meteor Shower